Adult (18+)

 18+

-*Due to popular demand, in addition to this first glassblowing session, we are also offering a second session.
+Due to popular demand, we will also offer a second session.
 You may enroll in both weeks or just one.
-For returning students, the second session will be an opportunity to dive deeper into your newly established glassmaking skills and advance to making larger objects with greater detail.
+For returning students, the second session provides an opportunity to build on your newly established glassmaking skills and advance to creating larger works with greater detail.

 Past Event